kkmanuu/kkmanuu/README.md

 👯 currently working as a Software Engineer Fellow at Headstarter AI 🚀.

-💬 Ask me about HTML, JavaScript, CSS, React, Ruby on Rails, MongoDB, PHP , PostgreSQ Land Redux.
+💬 Ask me about HTML, JavaScript, CSS, React, Ruby on Rails, MongoDB, PHP , PostgreSQ and Redux.
 I’m passionate about data science, data visualization, and research .

 🧐 I love sharing insights and making a positive impact.